Green lid bins - food and garden waste

 • Weeds

-What doesn’t go in a green bin?
+What doesn't go in your green bin

 • Coffee cups or lids (even if they say compostable)